dism-exe/dism-exe-notes/lan/llm/weekly/Wk 25 000 Rust CSV Reader Writer with Derive.md

 - The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/)
 - and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 Will leave it to the maintainers to advise or take over about version incrementing.
-Let's add the commit details to the changelog.
+Let's add the commit details to the `changelog`.
 The convention is to point to the PR itself.
-So let's create the PR and then add the commit with the changelog and point to it.
+So let's create the PR and then add the commit with the `changelog` and point to it.

 This is the [PR](<https://github.com/ron-rs/ron/pull/573>).
-Let's add it to the changelog.
+Let's add it to the `changelog`.

 ```
 ## Unreleased